ucldc/ucldc-docs/docs/dams/create-objects.md

   <li>Press 'Create'.</li>
 </ol>

-<p>You should then be directed to that object's page, with the 'Summary' tab selected.
+<p>You should then be directed to that object's page, with the 'Summary' tab selected, as shown in the below screenshot.
 In the hierarchy sidebar, you should see your new object underneath the Banana Slug folder.
-Under the metadata section of the Summary tab, you should see the metadata you inputted.</p>
+Under the metadata section of the Summary tab, you should see the metadata you inputted.
+The next section discusses editing objects in the DAMS.</p>

 <div class="note">There are no required fields on an object page, meaning that metadata entry and content upload can happen in any order convenient to your workflow.
 You could create a bunch of objects and only upload their content files, and then go back through and input metadata.
-Or vice-versa, you could create a bunch of objects with complete metadata records, and as you digitize your content, upload the files to the appropriate objects.</div>
+Or vice-versa: you could create a bunch of objects with complete metadata records, and as you digitize your content, upload the files to the appropriate objects.</div>